 Open from early spring to late fall, this area provides opportunities for riders of all abilities.
 Facilities include advanced and novice motocross tracks, beginner area, spectator viewing, and three-mile loop trail paralleling the Jordan River.

-Above the beautiful Heber Valley and along the shores of Jordanelle Reservoir are two distinct recreation areas, Hailstone and Rock Cliff, which offer a variety of recreation opportunities.
+Above the beautiful Heber Valley and along the shores of Jordanelle Reservoir are three distinct recreation areas, Hailstone, Rock Cliff, and Ross Creek, which offer a variety of recreational opportunities.
 Spend a day or weekend picnicking, camping, boating, or hiking at either or both destinations.

 67 monolithic stone spires, called sedimentary pipes, accentuate multihued sandstone layers that reveal 180 million years of geologic time.
 The color and beauty found here prompted a National Geographic Society expedition to name the area Kodachrome, after the popular color film, in 1948.